bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-Nepean Hospital.markdown

 |-----------|
 | internal | for internal doors | |
 | external | for external doors usually covered in a separate schedule | |

+## Existing Door Family Properties

+The existing door families have some extra properties to allow to indicate that they

+* require painting
+* require to be re-hang
+* require additional door protection